 Distributions upon death of the plan participant.
-If you received a qualifying distribution as a beneficiary after the participant's death, the participant must have been born before January 2, 1936, for you to use this form for that distribution.
+If you received a qualified distribution as a beneficiary after the participant's death, the participant must have been born before January 2, 1936, for you to use this form for that distribution.

 Distributions to alternate payees.
-If you are the spouse or former spouse of a plan participant who was born before January 2, 1936, and you received a qualified lumpsum distribution as an alternate payee under a qualified domestic relations order, you can use Form 4972 to make the 20% capital gain election and use the 10-year tax option to figure your tax on the distribution.
+If you are the spouse or former spouse of a plan participant who was born before January 2, 1936, and you received a qualified lumpsum distribution as an alternate payee under a qualified domestic relations order, you can use Form 4972 to figure the tax on the distribution using the 20% capital gain election, the 10-year tax option, or both.
+For details, see Pub.
+575.